stoa-xh91/AMANet-pytorch/README.md

 ```

 # Training
 - Change the config file depending on what you want.
-Here, we provide a way to train KTN models
+Here, we provide a way to train AMA models
 ```
 # Example: training AMANet with ResNet-50 backbone on DensePose-COCO with GPU 0 1 2 3
 CUDA_VISIBLE_DEVICES=0,1,2,3 python projects/AMA/train_net.py \